Leaving tomorrow for New Orleans for work. Have a free seat and hotel if you’re interested. Coming back Tuesday.

 So I decided to start following Jim’s footsteps.

-I set an eggtimer (a digitial one, of course) and force myself to contain the task within the limited amount of time I set.
+I set a digital eggtimer and force myself to contain the task within the limited amount of time I set.
 When the timer buzzes, the task must be complete.
 The article must be written.
 The post must be posted.